Ericallibalogun/Eko/backend/FINAL_RENDER_DEPLOYMENT.md

 With these changes, your Render deployment should now work correctly.
 The deployment should show:

 - "Build successful 🎉"
-- Application running without the "Missing script: start" error
+- Application running without module resolution errors
+- Server listening on the correct port

 ## Troubleshooting

 If you still encounter issues:

 1. Check that all files were committed and pushed to GitHub
-2. Verify that the start.js file exists in the backend directory
+2. Verify that the server.js file exists in the backend directory
 3. Ensure all environment variables are set in the Render dashboard
 4. Check Render logs for any additional error messages